London Chamber Orchestra: Later direction and closure

 Between 2020 and 2021 ownership of the orchestra was transferred from Christopher Warren-Green to Martin Childs, a businessman and amateur musician.
 Childs installed fellow horn player Jocelyn Lightfoot as CEO and appointed himself to The London Chamber Orchestra Trust's board of trustees.
-Both Childs and Lightfoot were critised for lacking the necessary experience for their roles.
+Both Childs and Lightfoot were criticised for lacking the necessary experience for their roles.

 In February 2024, The Observer reported that the LCO had failed to pay their players over a five-month period after musicians walked out of a concert at London's Cadogan Hall – LCO's last ever performance.
 Days after the report, six of the seven board members of the orchestra's trust resigned, leaving Martin Childs as the sole trustee.
 A month later CEO Jocelyn Lightfoot resigned and, according to the trust's annual report, 'all activities and management' of the orchestra were suspended.
 The orchestra was officially dissolved on 18 February 2025, potentially owing at least £570,000.